Bald-faced hornet

 Why Do Hornets Get into Your House?

 Oftentimes, hornets are attracted to scraps of food left around the outside of the house or open trashcans.
 From there, they will find their way inside especially if there is more food than they can get.
+One of the best ways to prevent hornets from being attracted to your home is to ensure that all food scraps are properly disposed of in sealed trash bins.
+Additionally, it's important to regularly clean and maintain the exterior of your home to avoid any build-up of food or organic matter.
+That's why silverfish in Reston Virginia may be attracted to homes with poor sanitation and food storage practices.

 Most of the time, hornets simply fly in through open doors and windows looking for a bite to eat.
 They typically build their nests outside and don’t require shelter inside of your home.